ngowran/Time-Logger/README.md

 # Time-Logger
-* Full stack web app with React frontend and Django backend.
+* Full stack web app with React frontend, Django backend and Firebase realtime DB.
 * Used to log activity time for projects.

 ## Contributors